econchick/new-coder/docs/_posts/2013-02-05-Part-1-Setup-raw-data.md

 >>> jill.get_sleep_time()
 >>>
 ```
-We won’t yet explore inheritance in this tutorial but we will in our next one, [Web Scraping]({{ get_url('scrape')}}).
+We explore inheritance a bit more in our next tutorial, [Web Scraping]({{ get_url('scrape')}}).

 #### Back to the tutorial

-The scaffolding for our `class CPIData()` will include a constructor function, the `__init__` method, as well as methods to load data from a URL, load data from a file, and return an adjusted prices for when we want to compare platform prices between different years:
+The scaffolding for our `class CPIData` will include a constructor method, the `__init__` method, as well as methods to load data from a URL, load data from a file, and return adjusted prices for when we want to compare platform prices between different years:

 ```python
 class CPIData(object):